ray-cast/ray-mmd/Materials/README.md

 -------------
-　　this entry is designed to add detail to a base normal map in a consistent way, that pack two normal map into a normal map by using [Reoriented Normal Mapping](https://www.shadertoy.com/view/4t2SzR), also, you can see the [docs](http://blog.selfshadow.com/publications/blending-in-detail/) for more information.
+　　this entry is designed to add detail to a base normal map in a consistent way, that pack two normal map into a normal map by using [Reoriented Normal Mapping](https://www.shadertoy.com/view/4t2SzR), and also, you can see the [docs](http://blog.selfshadow.com/publications/blending-in-detail/) for more information.

 * ##### NORMAL_SUB_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### NORMAL_SUB_MAP_TYPE (see [NORMAL_MAP_TYPE](#NORMAL_MAP_TYPE))